Updated on November 18th, 2020

 But at fifty, we’re less bright-eyed and eager, having experienced a few things in our career.
 And we’ll definitely notice that we need to pace ourselves, to keep at the top of our game.
 Even when we’re fit and healthy.

-Now, if you adore the rat race, good for you, and by all means keep with it.
 But if you feel that you’re too old for it: Know that you can change your life.
 And slowing the pace of your work and life, in order to free up time for other important things, can be your perfect motivation.

 4. You’re too young to retire